 17. Red’s Savoy

 Red’s Savoy is a classic household name for pizza in Minnesota.
-Serving up classic pies on a thin, crispy crust, there is no way you can go wrong.
+Serving up classic pies on a thin a crispy thin crust pizza, there is no way you can go wrong.
 Ask your parents about Red’s Savoy, they’ve been around since 1965.

 Of course, there are classic choices such as a veggie, or bacon cheeseburger pizza.
 The fun options include Hawaiian and a pizza named after local radio personality Tom Barnard.

 Building your own pie is always an option as well!

 18. Pino’s Pizza and Pasta

 Disclaimer: This is the Pino’s Pizza and Pasta in White Bear Lake, Minnesota.
 Not associated with the Pino’s Pizza in Woodbury, Minnesota.

 Pino’s Pizza and Pasta owner is coincidentally the brother of the Nino’s Pizzeria owner in the above-mentioned article!
 Who’s pizza is better?
 That is for you to decide!

 Serving a similar style across town, Pino’s Pizza and Pasta is both similar and different to his brother’s establishment.
 These delicious creations are baked to perfection with the same love and care as Nino’s.
 The brother’s passion for pizza really shows in their work.